p2pguardian/P2P-Guardian/README.md

 The developer is not responsible for OSRS or Discord bans, account restrictions, data loss, system damage, or other direct or indirect consequences resulting from its use.

 **USE AT YOUR OWN RISK.**

+<sub><strong>Privacy:</strong> P2P Guardian may collect a limited, unique installation ID, software version, and installation timestamp for installation statistics and abuse prevention.
+No Windows username, computer name, Discord account information, or other profile data is intentionally collected.
+Data is kept limited to what is necessary for these purposes.</sub>

 ## License